Rockies vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- In 10 games as the underdog over the last 10 matchups, the Rockies have posted a mark of 2-8.

-- In their previous 10 matchups with a total posted by sportsbooks, the Rockies and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Rockies and their foes are 5-5-0 when it comes to hitting the over.

-- The Rockies have not covered a spread in any of their past 10 games (two of those contests had a spread).
+- The Rockies have failed to cover the spread in any of their previous 10 matchups (two of those games had a spread).

 Rockies Betting Records & Stats

-- The Rockies have been victorious in 26, or 38.8%, of the 67 contests they have been chosen as underdogs in this season.
+- The Rockies have come away with 27 wins in the 68 contests they have been listed as the underdogs in this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Rockies have a 42.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Rockies have a 44.4% chance of coming away with a victory in the contest.

-- Games involving Colorado have gone over the total set by oddsmakers in 33 of 76 chances this season.
+- Colorado's games have gone over the total in 33 of its 77 chances.

-- The Rockies are 8-6-0 against the spread in their 14 games with a line set by sportsbooks this season.
+- The Rockies have an against the spread mark of 8-6-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!